 Autumn sage has a naturally attractive mounding form, and since it’s a small plant, it’s very easy to keep it in shape.

 Autumn sage can get spindly, so every few years you might want to cut it back in late spring to around half its size.
-You can also trim away any dead or damaged stems or branches.

 Pests & Diseases

 Autumn sage is generally pest and disease-free.
-The only insects I’ve seen on my plant are spittlebugs, which appear as small spots of white foam.
+The only insects I’ve seen on my plants are spittlebugs, which appear as small spots of white foam.
 They won’t harm your plant, so you can let them be.
 Or you can hose them off or gently wipe them with your finger.

 Autumn Sage Cultivars

-In its native habitat autumn sage has red flowers.
+In its native habitat, autumn sage has red flowers.

 Don’t like red?
 No worries!

 There are dozens of colorful cultivars and hybrids to choose from.
 Besides coming in nearly every shade of red and pink, they come in a wide variety of colors.
-Here’s a sampling of varieties you may come across when plant shopping:

-- Alba (white)
+- ‘Alba‘ (white)

-- Fuhrman’s Red (magenta)
+- ‘Fuhrman’s Red‘ (magenta)

-- Ignition Purple (deep purple)
+- ‘Ignition Purple‘ (deep purple)

-- Salmon (salmon)
+- ‘Salmon‘ (salmon)

-- Sierra de San Antonio (peach)
+- ‘Sierra de San Antonio‘ (peach)

-- Sierra Linda (bubblegum pink)
+- ‘Sierra Linda‘ (bubblegum pink)

-- Sparkle (purple)
+- ‘Sparkle‘ (purple)

-- Raspberry Delight (fuschia)
+- ‘Raspberry Delight’ (fuschia)

-- Wild Thing (shocking pink)
+- ‘Wild Thing’ (shocking pink)

-Before you buy other colors, be aware that cultivars often are not as resilient as the parent plant.
+Before you buy other colors, be aware that cultivars are often not as resilient as the parent plant.

 Plant Lover Facts